dev-guy/phoenix-ash-svelte-flowbite/README.md

 - Skeleton
   - The Skeleton theme is specified in assets/app.css.
 It is also specified in root.html.heex via data-theme="..."
   - I'm working on adding Skeleton's surface, primary, secondary, tertiary, success, warning, and error colors to Pyro
+  - Skeleton 1.6 and Svelte 3.59 result in an <Accordion> error.
+Use Svelte 3.58 for now.
 - Svelte
   - Svelte delivers many client-side UX niceties such as animations.
 Combining LiveView and Svelte is 10x!
   - Need another Svelte or JavaScript component?
 Just add it to package.json!